-This article will walk you through everything you need to know about Quarterly Business Reviews (QBR).
-What exactly a QBR is, why they’re essential for success, key stakeholders of a QBR, and provide you with a QBR template.
-Let’s get started!
+This article will walk you through everything you need to know about Quarterly Business Reviews (QBR): what exactly a QBR is, why they’re essential for success, key stakeholders of a QBR, and provide you with a QBR template.

 What is a quarterly business review?

 A QBR is a process by many names.
-Sometimes, a QBR is called an Executive Business Review or a Business Review, but in practice, they are all the exact same thing.
+It can also be called an Executive Business Review or a Business Review, but in practice, they're all the same thing.

 Why is a quarterly business review important?

-Quarterly business reviews are important because they help set your internal team and your clients up for success on a quarterly basis with an emphasis on ROI for the client and customer retention for your internal team.
+Quarterly business reviews help set your internal team and your clients up for success on a quarterly basis with an emphasis on ROI for the client and customer retention for your internal team.

 According to Gainsight, there are five main benefits of QBRs: